Fariha-taskin/Fariha-taskin/README.md

 I completed my B.S. and M.S. in Applied Statistics from the Institute of Statistical Research and Training (ISRT), University of Dhaka.

 My current research focuses on causal structure learning, Bayesian methods, and graphical models for heterogeneous biomedical data.
-In particular, I work on order-based structure learning for multiple directed acyclic graphs and zero-inflated count data, with applications to single-cell RNA-seq gene regulatory network analysis.
+In particular, I work on order-based structure learning for multiple directed acyclic graphs, with applications to single-cell RNA-seq gene regulatory network analysis.

 Email: fxt220013@utdallas.edu
 LinkedIn: https://www.linkedin.com/in/fariha-taskin/